 Once the drone takes off and is in the air, the fun will truly begin.
 But, several design features need to be in order to get the most out of the experience.
-For starters, a very important feature to be aware of is the maximum distance that the drone can fly and still remain functional, before losing its reception.
+For starters, a very important feature to be aware of is the maximum distance that the camera drone can fly and still remain functional, before losing its reception.
 Top-of-the-line drones will allow you to control them for multiple miles, while others, only North or South of 1,000 meters.
 While in the air, though, how about certain technology such as an obstacle avoidance system, GPS functionality, or automatic flight assistance?

 Let’s start with the obstacle avoidance system, which is exactly what you think it is.
 The drone is programmed to detect objects in its sight and avoid them.
 If the drone is two miles away from you, it may see an obstacle that you do not.
 To preserve the life and durability of your drone, this is an important feature.
 Whether it be a bird or a plane, it’s definitely not something that you want to collide with.
 Then, there is GPS technology.
-Developed in 1973 by U.S military, this type of GPS finds your location by collecting signals from orbiting satellites and providing you with an exact position within a few meters.
-For drones, this is used to provide a safer and more accurate flight, as it locks onto satellites in the sky for navigation.
+Developed in 1973 by the U.S military, this type of GPS finds your location by collecting signals from orbiting satellites and providing you with an exact position within a few meters.
+For drones with a camera, this is used to provide a safer and more accurate flight, as it locks onto satellites in the sky for navigation.
 Also, automatic flight assistance is very convenient.
 Having the option of an automatic return home feature is convenient, so the drone knows exactly where to go when it comes back to you.

 If you have never done research on drones with cameras, you may be surprised when you start to analyze the maximum flight times of the best drones.
 You may be surprised to learn that the amount is much lower than you would expect.
 After all, is 28 minutes of maximum flight time honestly amazing?
 It may not seem like it but this is actually as good as it gets for this technology.
 So, do not shake your head when you see flight times between twenty and thirty minutes because that is where the top models land, for now.